chrisleesbu/Decaf-Compiler/README.md

 ## decaf_ast.py

 Creates the abstract syntax tree and prints out for the user.
 This is the internal representation of the program.

+## decaf_typecheck.py

+Responsible for validating the AST by ensuring that types match